papavlov/C/README.md

-Projects and applications developer on C
+Projects and applications developed on C